 How a Wrongful Death Claim Works

 The wrongful death process is very complicated and can be rather difficult to understand for those without a lot of experience in the subject.
-Our injury attorneys Jason Epstein and Patrick Kang wrote a book on Washington wrongful death to help out those who need
+Our injury attorneys Jason Epstein and Patrick Kang wrote on book on Washington Wrongful Death to help out those who need in-depth information on the topic.
+Here is a broad overview to help give you a better idea of what you will need to do if a loved one has suffered a wrongful death.

 How Premier Law Group Will Help You